JKang025/fast-poker/readme.md

 Minimalist poker webapp, built for easy poker sessions with the hassle of real-life poker chips

 # Setup
-Currently not hosted because this project is currently being updated.
+Currently not hosted because this project is being updated.

 To run on your local machine